arunthakurGithub/public-fall23-aveerasa/HW2-cleaning.md

+Arun Thakur, CS625-HW2
 # Homework 2: Data Cleaning

 **Due:** Wednesday, September 20, 2023 by 11:59pm

 The goal of this week's assignment is to gain experience using OpenRefine for data cleaning.

-**Note:** This assignment assumes that you have already downloaded and installed [OpenRefine](https://openrefine.org) version 3.7.4 and worked through the OpenRefine tutorial from Week 2 of CS 625.
+Downloaded and installed [OpenRefine](https://openrefine.org) version 3.7.4 and worked through the OpenRefine tutorial from Week 2 of CS 625.

 ## Assignment